Xuanphu108/math-expression-recognition/README.md

 Use im2latex dataset for pretraining http://lstm.seas.harvard.edu/latex/ **Do later**

 ## Done

+Other regularization methods like kmnist + tgs **kmnist doesn't have anything**

+check attention weights for softmax/scaling problems **This might be the big problem with current models** *Repeatedly can't find anything wrong with it*

+scheduled sampling **Always lowers val score**

+scse **Helps resnet more than densenet**

 figure out why msa doesn't get higher exprate **Almost certainly confirmed to be because of overfitting**